team-telnyx/telnyx-client-examples/call-center/README.md

 ---
 ## Step 9: Run the code

-1. Navigate into the `call-center` folder
-1. Run `npm install`
+1. Run `npm install` from the `call-center` folder
 2. Run `npm start`\
 This will install and start both the server and web apps.\
 This will start an Express app on port specified as the `TELNYX_SERVER_APP_PORT` environment variable (defaults to `8000`).
-3. Open the ngrok Web Interface (ex: <http://127.0.0.1:4040/inspect/http>).
+3. Log in as a call center agent in the browser.
+Open the ngrok Web Interface (ex: <http://127.0.0.1:4040/inspect/http>) in a separate tab.
 You should see `/login` request.
 4. Call your Call Center phone number from your personal device or a web dialer.
 You should see requests to `POST /calls/callbacks/call-control-app` come through.
-(Note: Events may not show up in the expected order, e.g. `initiated` may be logged after `call`.)

 ---
 ## Demo web dialer configuration